Costs

 Tuition

-Brown students who study abroad for a semester or full year for academic credit will be charged Brown tuition.
-Non-Brown students should consult their study abroad office to determine their payment policy.
+Brown students who study abroad for a semester or full year for academic credit will be charged Brown Undergraduate Student tuition.

-The tuition payment to Brown does not cover the necessary costs of travel and living abroad nor other costs not directly associated with matriculation and related academic programming.
+The tuition payment to Brown does not cover the necessary costs of travel and living abroad (such as housing and meals) nor other costs not directly associated with matriculation and related academic programming.

 Student Resource Fee